 Abby is grateful she has a supportive network of friends and family and full time employment.
 She says she feels lucky that she’s still so healthy and well, despite living with HIV.

-I’m passionate about educating people about the virus and lessening the stigma.
-In the future I want to do a lot in the HIV positive community, and I’ve started in all of that," Abby said.
+Abby is passionate about educating people about the virus and lessening the stigma.
+She even serves as a Board member for BGF.
+In the future, she hopes to do a lot more to support the HIV community.

-Outside of advocating for the positive community, Abby plans to finish her law degree, keep working, and do all the things she planned to do anyway.
-Starting a family may also figure in Abby's future.
+Outside of being an advocate for the HIV community, Abby plans to continue to work as a lawyer and do all of the things she had planned to do before she had HIV.

 “I am so grateful for the support that BGF has offered to me and other people within the community over the years, said Abby.
 “BGF will always hold a special place in my heart.”